linuxboot/heads-wiki/About/Keys.md

 The owner of the machine generates a GPG key pair as part of installing Heads.
-  Ideally the private key does not live on the machine, but instead is in a Yubikey or other hardware token.
+  Ideally the private key does not live on the machine, but instead is in a Yubikey or other USB Security dongle.

 TODO: Can this be used in the disk decryption process?